What Is an Excise Tax?

 Who Pays the Excise Tax?

 Most customers don’t realize that they are paying excise taxes.
-This is because the taxes are factored into the product cost, rather than listing it separately like sales tax.
+This is because the taxes are generally factored into the product cost, rather than listing it separately like sales tax.

 By keeping a record of these expenditures for which excise taxes were collected, these organizations can claim a refund of the taxes on IRS Form 8849 at the end of the year.